Repair: Sony TC-252

 Because this device comes from a time when earthing of machines was not yet common, the old plug no longer fits in the current sockets.
-The previous owner had already professionally made notches for the ground pins, but the shape of the socket is no longer the same as this old plug.
-It simply doesn't fit anymore, I can edit it further but decide to look for a new plug-head.
+The previous owner had already professionally made notches for the ground pins, since the shape of the socket is no longer the same as the old plug.
+It simply doesn't fit anymore, I can edit it further but decide to get a new plug-head.
 Not today, it's already late.
 For now I'm going to unscrew the old plug and look for a new one tomorrow.

 Fortunately, you don't have to wait a day to continue reading.
-Got a new plug at the local thrift shop for €0.55.
+I got a new plug at the local thrift shop for €0.55.
 With a new plug we can start testing the device.

 During testing another problem comes up, both forward and rewind seem to work fine, but normal playback does not work.
-The tires remain stationary.
+The reels remain stationary.
 Luckily I don't have to look far.

 When the tape recorder is set to play, I notice that the Pinch Roller is not spinning.
-This explains why spooling works but not playing (the Pinch Roller is not needed when spooling).
+This explains why spooling works but playing won't (the Pinch Roller is not needed when spooling).
 I have indicated where the problem is with the arrows.
-The rubber wheel should press against the flywheel of the Pinch Roller but it does not.
+The rubber wheel should press against the flywheel of the Pinch Roller but it doesn't.
 The reason for this can be found in the rubber wheel.

 After I have loosened a circlip, the rubber wheel comes off easily.
-The hinge on which the wheel rests is fixed, I grease it well with grease and move it up and down until it goes smoothly again.
+The hinge on which the wheel rests is stuck, I put some grease on itand move it up and down until it goes smoothly again.

-And so this problem is also solved, the flywheel is driven again and the Pinch Roller that is directly attached to it turns happily again.
-Time to really test a tire now!
+And so this problem is also solved, the flywheel is driven again and the Pinch Roller that is directly attached to it turns happily with it.
+Time to really test a machine for real!